 Tulsa’s Lee Elementary School: Making the Most of Less

-On a Friday afternoon the halls at Tulsa’s Lee Elementary School* are quiet.
+On a Friday afternoon the halls at Lee Elementary School* in Tulsa are quiet.
 But open the door to the Lee fifth grade science classroom and vivacious students are immersed in a science experiment involving a bit of fire and smoke.
 Students sit five to a table and are being guided through the experiment by a school volunteer.
 Dava Chrisco, a Kimberly-Clark employee, is one such volunteer.
 For every 30 hours Chrisco volunteers at Lee, the company will donate $500 to the school.